GoogleCloudPlatform/terraform-google-enterprise-application/examples/cymbal-shop/README.md

 #### Deploy Cymbal Shop App Infra

+This stage will create the CI/CD pipeline for the service, and application specific infrastructure if specified.

-The steps below assume that you are checkout out on the same level as `terraform-google-enterprise-application` and `terraform-example-foundation` directories.
+**IMPORTANT**: The steps below assume that you are checkout out on the same level as `terraform-google-enterprise-application` and `terraform-example-foundation` directories.

 ```txt
 .